GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

 behavior until at least Chrome 96.

 {% Aside %}
-**Update on April 2021**
+**Update, April 2021**

 We've been exploring ways to deploy `Cross-Origin-Resource-Policy` at scale, as cross-origin isolation requires all subresources to explicitly opt-in.
 And we have come up with the idea of going in the opposite direction: a new [COEP "credentialless" mode](https://github.com/mikewest/credentiallessness/) that allows loading resources without the CORP header by stripping all their credentials.
-We are working out how it should work in detail, but we hope this will lighten your burden of making sure the subresources are sending the `Cross-Origin-Resource-Policy` header.
+We are figuring out the details of how it should work, but we hope this will lighten your burden of making sure the subresources are sending the `Cross-Origin-Resource-Policy` header.

 Also, it's known that the `Cross-Origin-Opener-Policy: same-origin` header will